diff --git a/blazor-toc.html b/blazor-toc.html

 +

-+You can dynamically update the DataGrid's [Query](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.Query.html) property at runtime to modify the data retrieved from a remote source.
++You can dynamically update the Syncfusion Blazor DataGrid's [Query](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.Query.html) property at runtime to control the data retrieved from a remote source.
+This is useful for scenarios where you want to filter, sort, or otherwise modify the data displayed in the Grid based on user actions, such as button clicks or other UI events.

 +